xydac/xydacshell/README.md

 * [k](https://github.com/supercrabtree/k)

 ## Features
-A lovely and Customized terminal System
+A lovely and Customized terminal System that declutters your shell customzations

 ## Installation & Updates
 ```